 Here’s what happened.
 After the first few treatments, my eczema got worse, not better.
 I knew this was a good sign.
 If you’ve ever heard of the Herxheimer reaction, you’ll know what I mean.

 I ended up releasing many painful memories related to my gender.
 In China, girls are often aborted or killed as they are perceived as less valuable than boys.
 My parents wanted a firstborn son, so from day dot, I knew I was a disappointment.
 Perhaps this contributed to my infant eczema.
 I don’t blame them for their beliefs – they were just being my spiritual teachers.
 It’s actually a cultural issue, e.g. my family tree book (which goes back 500 years) only contains the names of male descendants.

 I have been clearing this baggage for years, through The Work of Byron Katie, Family Constellations, past life regressions and self-induced trances.
-Having incarnated as a 29/11 Lifepath (Spiritual Messenger) to be an innovative healer, I have learned to embrace my history rather than ignore it.
+Having incarnated as a Master 29/11 lifepath in numerology (Spiritual Messenger) to be an innovative healer, I have learned to embrace my history rather than ignore it.
+Find your lifepath

 *Check your Personal Year.
 Maybe you’re in a healing period?